panbaoxiang/panbaoxiang.github.io/README.md

 This webpage template was made for a [colorful ECCV paper](http://richzhang.github.io/colorization/).
 See how the webpage looks [here](https://richzhang.github.io/webpage-template).

-To use this template, clone the repo:
+To use this template, clone the repos:

 ```
 git clone https://github.com/richzhang/webpage-template.git